 According to Kelley Blue Book, the average car price is around $35,285.
-A borrower with excellent credit may qualify for a low interest rate of roughly 3.2% on a 48 month auto loan, excluding other unique specials each dealership may have to offer.
+Depending on the dealership, a borrower with excellent credit may qualify for a low interest rate of roughly 3.2% on a 48 month auto loan.
 Meanwhile, a consumer with poor credit may see an interest rate of 12.9% or higher.

-When you add up the extra costs over the life of the loan, the borrower with a high score would end up paying about $2,353 in interest, while the borrower with a low score would pay a whopping $10,068 in interest for the exact same vehicle!
-That’s a difference of $7,715 either in or out of your wallet based on credit.
+When you add up the extra costs over the life of the loan, the borrower with a high score would end up paying about $2,353 in interest.
+In contrast, the borrower with a low score would pay a whopping $10,068 in interest for the exact same vehicle!
+That’s a price difference of $7,715 either in or out of your wallet based on credit.

 - Average price of a new home: $200K